swaranga/dloom/README.md

 dloom unlink vim
 ```

-Unlink will only remove links if they were created by `dloom`, i.e - if the links are pointing to files in the source directory.
+Unlink will only remove links if they were created by `dloom`, i.e - if the links are pointing to files in the source (usually the dotfiles) directory.
 Any extra files in the target directory will remain untouched.
 If `dloom` finds any backups for files that were unlinked, it will restore them.
 Finally, if the target directory becomes empty after unlinking (and if no backups were found), the directory will be removed.

+### Backup System

+`dloom` automatically backs up existing files before replacing them.
+The backup files are stored in the `backup_dir` specified in the configuration file (default: `~/.dloom/backups`).
+If a file already exists at the target location, it will be backed up before creating the symlink.
+During the unlinking process, if a backup exists, it will be restored.

 ### Dry Run
 To preview what would happen without making any changes, use the `-d` or `--dry-run` option: